lana-20/adb-commands/README.md

 Here is a list of some common ADB (Android Debug Bridge) commands that I use frequently as a mobile QA engineer:

 ✰ <code>adb devices -l</code> - Lists all the devices that are connected to my computer and are recognized by ADB.
+To make sure the device I'm planning to manipulate is actually connected, I always start with the command <code>adb devices</code> and then issue my next adb command.

 - For example, confirm that the host computer is connected to the target device: